The Stake Out (Seinfeld): Production

 "The Stake Out" is based on a real life incident in which David was with a woman that he had dated previously named Monica Yates (daughter of author Richard Yates).
 They then went to a restaurant and David met another woman.
 However, he could not flirt as much as he wanted due to the presence of Yates.
 David did find out the name of the building where she worked at and staked her out.
 The names of the people in the title of the law firm are friends Larry David made at college.

 This episode prompted running gags that were used in later episodes.
-These were the importer-exporter, George's ambitions of becoming an architect and Art Vandelay.
+These were the phrase "importer-exporter", George's ambitions of becoming an architect and the name "Art Vandelay".
 The character of Vanessa (named after a woman David once went out with) also reappears in a later episode from the first season, "The Stock Tip".

 "The Stake Out" is the first episode to mention the past relationship between Jerry and Elaine.
 Although it was the third episode to be filmed (after "The Seinfeld Chronicles" and "Male Unbonding"), it was the second episode to be broadcast.
 The episode order was changed because "The Stake Out" provided more background information about Elaine and her relationship with Jerry.
 Julia Louis-Dreyfus commented that she liked the script for the episode because it made the character seem human.
 She also commented on the fact that it was racy due to the mention of a pornographic film.

 The opening scene caused some problems because it featured a woman walking off the set and taking one step down to get off it.
 Gleen Forbes, the set designer, thought that this made the show look cheap.
 The scene in which Jerry and Elaine are in a taxi was filmed in a studio using a black background and moving a fake taxi, due to budget restraints, in a method known as "Poor Man's Process."

 This is the first episode to feature Jerry's parents.
 Only one casting session was performed to find the actors for the roles.
 Philip Sterling was originally cast to play the role of Morty Seinfeld, but was replaced with Phil Bruns.
 Bruns was then replaced as well because Seinfeld and David wanted the character to be harsher.
 As a result, the role was recast and given to Barney Martin — who had no idea that another actor had already established the part.
 In this episode Kramer greets Morty by name.
 Unlike later episodes featuring recast characters, this episode featuring Phil Bruns' scenes were not re-filmed for syndication with Barney Martin substituting for Bruns, as the characters had aged too much in the show for that to be an option.